Michigan Forest Association

 The MFA is a group of forest owners, foresters, educators, and other people who are interested in promoting the wise management and use of our forests.
 One of the important activities of the MFA is providing sound information on forests and forest management to teachers.
 Workshops such as this help equip teacher with a basic understanding of forestry and will give them the confidence necessary to teach forest-related units at all grade levels.

 Many foresters and other natural resource professionals participate in these teacher workshops.
-However, the main instructors are Bill Botti, Georgia Peterson, and Bill Cook.
+However, the main instructors are Bill Botti, Georgia Peterson, Julie Crick, and Bill Cook.

 Bill Botti is a former executive director of the MFA.
 He is a retired DNR silviculturist and serves on a number of forestry-related boards and committees.
 Bill and his wife, Alice, also operate a forestry consulting firm and operate a Christmas tree farm.

-Georgia Peterson and Bill Cook are experienced MSU Extension foresters, each with over 15 years with MSUE.
+Georgia Peterson, Julie Crick, and Bill Cook are experienced MSU Extension foresters, each with many years with MSUE.
 Georgia works from the MSU campus and has specialties in community development and social aspects of forests and natural resources.
+Julie works from Roscommon County.
 Bill is located near Escanaba and is also a wildlife biologist.
 He has close ties with many forest-related communities.

 This website was created by a consortium of forestry groups to help streamline